-- 1.1 The Council has previously adopted the 2002, 2009 and 2011 CIPFA Codes of Practice on Treasury Management and fully complied with their guidance.
-CIPFA issued a revised code in December 2017 following developments in the marketplace and the introduction of the Localism Act 2011.
-Although the Code has been released the detailed sector specific guidance has not been.
-Therefore, until this detailed guidance is received by the Council it has had to interpret the Code to ensure compliance.
-It is a requirement of the Code that the Council should formally adopt the Code. - 1.2 The Code seeks to satisfy nine main purposes: - To assist public service organisations in the development and maintenance of firm foundations and clear objectives for their treasury management activities and thereby to add to their credibility in the public eye. - 2.
+- 1.1 In December 2017 CIPFA issued a revised Code of Practice on Treasury Management following developments in the marketplace and the introduction of the Localism Act 2011.
+It is a requirement of the Code that the Council should formally adopt the Code. - 1.2 The Code seeks to satisfy nine main purposes: - 1.
+To assist public service organisations in the development and maintenance of firm foundations and clear objectives for their treasury management activities and thereby to add to their credibility in the public eye. - 2.
 To emphasise the overriding importance of effective risk management as the foundation for treasury management in all public service bodies. - 3.
 To provide transparency for treasury management decisions including the use of counterparties and financial instruments that individual public service organisations intend to use for the prudent management of their financial affairs. - 4.
 To encourage the pursuit of value for money in treasury management, and to promote the reasoned use, development and appreciation of appropriate and practical measures of performance. - 5.
 To enable CIPFA members to fulfil their professional and contractual responsibilities to the organisations they serve and, in accordance with the members' charter, "to maintain and develop the professional competence of both themselves and those they supervise". - 6.
 To help facilitate a standardisation and codification of treasury management policies and practices in the public services. - 7.
 To assist those involved in the regulation and review of treasury management in the public services, particularly those charged with the audit of the same. - 8.
 To foster a continuing debate on the relevance and currency of the statutory and regulatory regimes under which treasury management in the various parts of the public services operates. - 9.
-To further the understanding and confidence of, and to act as a reference work for, financial and other institutions whose businesses bring them into contact with the treasury management activities of public service organisations.
+To further the understanding and confidence of, and to act as a reference work for, financial and other institutions whose businesses bring them into contact with the treasury management activities of public service organisations. - 1.3 The approved activities cover borrowing arrangements for funding capital expenditure, debt repayment and rescheduling, managing cash flow and investment of surplus balances and monitoring the underlying risks associated with the Authority's activities. - 1.4 Arrangements made for the control and operation of bank accounts operated by schools come within this definition but day-to-day management of funds is the responsibility of the

-- 1.3 The approved activities cover borrowing arrangements for funding capital expenditure, debt repayment and rescheduling, managing cash flow and investment of surplus balances and monitoring the underlying risks associated with the Authority's activities. - 1.4 Arrangements made for the control and operation of bank accounts operated by schools come within this definition but day-to-day management of funds is the responsibility of the Head Teachers and the Governors under arrangements for the local management of schools.
-Banking arrangements for schools with their own cheque accounts are closely monitored by the Director of Finance. - 1.5 Management of the West Midlands Pension Fund is not included as part of Wolverhampton Council's treasury management activities but similar arrangements have been adopted by the Pension Fund Investments Division. - 1.6 Subject to the above, the Council's cash is aggregated for the purposes of treasury management and is under the control of the Director of Finance in accordance with Section 151 of the Local Government Act 1972.
+Head Teachers and the Governors under arrangements for the local management of schools.
+Banking arrangements for schools with their own cheque accounts are closely monitored by the Director of Finance.

+- 1.5 Management of the West Midlands Pension Fund is not included as part of Wolverhampton Council's treasury management activities but similar arrangements have been adopted by the Pension Fund Investments Division. - 1.6 Subject to the above, the Council's cash is aggregated for the purposes of treasury management and is under the control of the Director of Finance in accordance with Section 151 of the Local Government Act 1972.
 The executive control and administration of financial policy is under the direction of the Cabinet (Resources) Panel. - 1.7 All external investments of surplus internal balances are restricted to authorised investments in accordance with the Local Authorities (Capital Finance and Approved Investments) (Amendment) Regulations 1996.
 The Director of Finance is responsible for making any investments, subject to the guidelines agreed by the Council or subsequently amended by the Cabinet (Resources) Panel.